CARING FOR THE ELDERLY

-Mollie Rafferty enjoying a restaurant meal in happier times
+Mollie Rafferty enjoying a holiday meal

 Pictures by Mary Rafferty